migalabs/goteth/README.md

 - Access to a Clickhouse server database (use native port, usually 9000)

 ## Cloning
 Goteth uses a fork of [github.com/attestantio/go-relay-client](https://github.com/attestantio/go-relay-client) as a git submodule.
-In order to be able to run goteth, you will need to clone the submodule as well with: `
+In order to be able to run goteth, you will need to clone the submodule as well with: `--recurse-submodules` flag.

 ## Installation